 Access: The law allows physicians and pharmacies that have been issued an investigational drug permit by the FDA to dispense CBD.
 In the event that the federal government removes CBD from the Controlled Substances Act, Wisconsin will approve pharmacies and physicians to dispense it.

 Nonetheless, Wisconsin patients are still exempt for possessing CBD so long as their physicians have issued them a written certificate stating they use the CBD to treat their condition.
 However, there is no reliable, tested source of CBD in Wisconsin.
-Theoretically, the law allows a Wisconsin patient to travel to another state — such as Oregon, Nevada, or Colorado — to obtain the CBD from those states’ dispensaries and bring it back to Wisconsin.
-However, that would be a costly and extremely burdensome way to obtain medicine, and they would have to cross through states where cannabis is illegal.
-In addition, there are a number of “CBD” products available online or in stores, but these products are typically unregulated, and consumers should be cautious.
+Theoretically, the law allows a Wisconsin patient to travel to another state — such as Illinois or Michigan — to obtain the CBD from those states’ dispensaries and bring it back to Wisconsin.
+However, that would be a costly and extremely burdensome way to obtain medicine.
+In addition, there are a number of “CBD” products available online or in stores, but these products are typically lightly regulated, without the kind of testing required in medical cannabis programs.
 Unfortunately, some products do not actually contain the amount of CBD on the label — or any at all — or they may also contain THC, heavy metals, or dangerous other ingredients.